alkem-io/website/content/en/post/2025-02-time-value-of-money/index.md

 To provide a digital platform offering value to users and a huge impact on society, scalability is important for Alkemio.
 Having a structure that enables quickly and cost-effectively raising funds from investors is a big part of this.

-To facilitate quick fundraising, Alkemio chose to work with economic certificates.
+To facilitate effective fundraising, Alkemio chose to work with economic certificates.
-Each certificate represents a right to future dividends, with the amount capped as detailed above.
+Each certificate represents a right to future dividends, with the amount of certificates received for each investment determined as detailed above.
 The certificates do not carry voting rights, which enables the separation of economic rights from voting control.
 This separation is another key feature of steward-ownership, with voting control being held by the stewards who are bound to make decisions towards achieving the purpose.